- What is a job offer letter?

 Read How To Write An Appreciation Or Thank You Letter (With Samples And Tips) to write an impressive and professional thank you letter.

-How to write an offer letter acceptance mail?
+How to write a job offer letter acceptance mail?

 The answer to how to accept an offer letter is right here.